 root\name Name used by the device to call the model.
-Must be the same for all model definitions in a set would usually be a number but this is not a requirement corresponding MIN/MAX pairs LMIN/LMAX and WMIN/WMAX.
+Must be the same for all model definitions in a set id Arbitrary name that must be unique for each model in a set.
+This would usually be a number but this is not a requirement

+Each model definition must also contain a MIN/MAX parameter pair for each bin control parameter.
+For the BSIM3 MOSFET there are two bin control parameters, namely L and W with corresponding MIN/MAX pairs LMIN/LMAX and WMIN/WMAX.
 For a binned BSIM3 model, all four must be present.
 These parameters define the range of L and W over which the model is valid.
 When a model is required, the simulator searches all models with the same root\name for a definition whose LMIN/LMAX and WMIN/WMAX parameters are compatible with the device's L and W.